 What's the difference between winter and all season tires?

 Tires meant for different weather conditions are made of different tread depths and rubber compounds.
 All of these design features are meant to react to specific weather and road conditions.
 Below 7 degrees celsius, all season tires begin to lose their grip and effectiveness.
 Driving on winter tires in the hot summer months, on the other hand, will see them wear down quicker than tires meant for the season.

 What does it mean when my Tire Pressure Monitor light comes on?

 The TPM warning light comes on to indicate that one or more of your tires has a tire pressure under 25% of its recommended pressure.
 When this happens, it’s time to top up your tires are your local service centre or gas station to ensure your traction and stability are not compromised.

 I have all-wheel drive.
 Which of my tires will wear down the fastest?

-If your alignment is correct, the back tires on your rear wheel drive vehicle will wear a little quicker than your front tires.
-When rotating the tires on a rear wheel drive, move the rear tires to the front but keep them on the same side.
+If your tires are aligned, the back tires on your rear wheel drive vehicle will wear a little quicker than your front tires.
+When rotating the tires on a rear wheel drive vehicle, move the rear tires to the front but keep them on the same side.
 Having an expert technician rotate your tires for you is recommended to ensure proper alignment.